LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/IntentBuilder/NLUengines.md

 One of the essential tools of the Conversation Builder platform is Natural Language Understanding (NLU).
 This is what allows Intent Builder to analyze consumer input and assign accurate intents.

-Through LivePerson's Fire API, Conversation Builder allows you to choose your preferred NLU Engine for analyzing text.
+Conversation Builder allows you to choose your preferred NLU Engine for analyzing text by routing all NLU analysis and training through an API.

-Conversation Builder routes all NLU analysis and training through an API.
-This provides a layer of abstraction that allows you to choose your preferred NLU engine:
+This API layer of abstraction allows you to choose from the following NLU engines:

 - LivePerson's native NLU
 - Google DialogFlow